MrToKa/ReactJS---Final-Project/README.md

 - Displays a table of all employees working on projects.
 - Includes a menu with buttons for:
   - Creating a new employee.
-  - Filtering the employee table.
+  - Filtering the employees table.
-- The table supports additional filtration.
+- The table supports additional own filtration.
 - Clicking on a row redirects the user to the **Details Page** of the employee:
   - Displays short information and a picture of the employee.
   - Includes a menu with three buttons for managing the employee:
     - Employees can only be assigned to **Ongoing** projects via the **Assign to Project** button.
   - Below the menu:
-    - A table shows the employee's previous projects for better knowledge of their experience.
+    - A tab with table shows the employee's previous projects for better knowledge of their experience.
-    - A tab displays the instruments assigned to the employee.
+    - Another tab displays a table with the instruments assigned to the employee.
     - Instruments can be returned to the warehouse by clicking the link in the **Action** column.

 #### Instruments Page